Two meter radio

-Terminal software can be either Windows or DOS.
+Terminal software can be either Windows, OS X or DOS.
 Both Tera Term and HyperTerminal work well with Windows.
 ProComm or ARESPACK can be used with DOS systems.
 A high speed computer is not necessary, as the system is limited by the speed of the 1200 baud packet link.
 More critical is the ability to see the screen of the computer in the light conditions at the checkpoint and sufficient battery power.
 Many color screens are very difficult to see in a bright environment.

 TNC parameter setup is critical for successful interface with the system.
 With nearly twenty packet stations in use for the event, there will be a wide variety of types of equipment.
 This list is provided to give setup parameters that are generally optimal for interfacing with the network and database.
 It is strongly suggested that you set your equipment up, enter these TNC parameters, and then experiment with the system setup in the Salt Lake Valley well before the race.
 Some of these parameters are entered to optimize a system with many simultaneous users, and a small improvement could be shown by changing them if you are the only station using the system.
 So please make adjustments with care:

 |DEADTIME||30||300 ms – MFJ & TAPR TNCs only – equivalent to SLOTTIME|

 |FRACK||10||10 sec.
 TM-D700 default is 3.
 Change to 10.|

 |MONITOR||OFF||Suggest turning monitor off for ease of use.|